camaraproject/IdentityAndConsentManagement/documentation/CAMARA-Security-Interoperability.md

 Communication with the Backchannel Authentication Endpoint MUST utilize TLS.

 CIBA allows the Client to get the authentication result in three ways: poll, ping, or push.
 This profile allows clients to use the *poll* mode.
 In the Poll mode, the authentication result is retrieved by the Client by polling the token endpoint using the new grant type.

+If the the login_hint is not sufficient to identify one device, e.g. a phone number is specified but several subscriptions for the same phone number exist, then the authoriztion server MUST return an error code `DEVICE_NOT_FOUND` (???).

 ### Optional Parameters